Benjamin-KBM/Car_Inventory/README.md

 # Car Inventory
 # Project Description
 This is a platform where users can add, update, edit and delete car entries.
-All items are stored in a data base.
+All items are stored in a data base using MongoBD.

 # The technologies used in this projects are as follows:
 * React js